What it's like to live near the world's most heavily guarded border

 The DMZ is narrow strip of land dotted with landmines dating back to the Korean War, which technically remains ongoing because an armistice rather than a peace treaty was signed in 1953.

-Tongil Chon is less than three miles from Panmunjom, where the inter-Korean talks are scheduled to be held.
-The neighbors will discuss North Korea's interest in sending a team to next month's PyeongChang Winter Olympics.
+Tongil Chon is less than three miles from Panmunjom, where the inter-Korean talks were held Tuesday.
+The neighbors discussed North Korea's interest in sending a team to next month's PyeongChang Winter Olympics.

 However, Trump said Saturday that he was open to speaking with Kim.